laminlabs/lamin-blog/docs/1000genomes.md

 ### A simple agentic analysis

 Here, we illustrate this phenomenon by letting an agent run a simple analysis in which they determine the number and types of variants in a certain genomic band.
 This mimics a typical workflow where researchers zoom into a specific genomic region or locus to study local variants, for instance, to identify mutations linked to a specific disease gene or to prepare data for a genome-wide association study (GWAS) focused on a candidate region.
-If the data was in a single DataFrame `df`, the analysis would look like this in Polars:
+If the data was in a single DataFrame `df`, the analysis would look like this using the `polars` Python package:

 ```python
 import polars as pl